travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 You can perform additional actions when your build succeeds or fails using the `after_success` (such as building documentation) or `after_failure` (such as uploading log files) phases.
 In both `after_failure` and `after_success`, you can access the build result using the `$TRAVIS_TEST_RESULT` environment variable.

-The complete build lifecycle, including three optional deployment phases and after checking out the git repository and changing to the repository directory, is:
+The complete job lifecycle, including three optional deployment phases and after checking out the git repository and changing to the repository directory, is:

 1. OPTIONAL Install [`apt addons`](/user/installing-dependencies/#installing-packages-with-the-apt-addon)
 1. OPTIONAL Install [`cache components`](/user/caching)